ewanhowell5195/MinecraftTitleGenerator/README.md

 2. Edit the `repo` variable on line 2 to be your repo.
 3. Uninstall the official plugin and install your modified one by dragging and dropping the file into Blockbench.
 4. Compile the font using the compile script and commit the font to your fork, then view the font from within Blockbench!

+To view all characters in your font, you can use `Help > Developer > Load Debug Minecraft Title Text`